Meet the 2018 Summer Interns

 Grace Lu is an international studies major at Texas A&M University (gig ’em!) with a concentration in environmental studies and minors in bioinformatics and Chinese.
 She is a program coordinator intern for youth outbound exchanges at FWSCI, working primarily with the Harashin Scholar Program.
 In her free time, Grace enjoys swimming and reading.

 Megan Metersky will be entering her sophomore year at the University of Notre Dame.
 She is currently studying international economics and applied computational mathematics and statistics.
 She has been involved with FWSCI for many years, participating in student exchanges and ILA.
-This summer, she is coordinating the Dual Language Immersion Camp and will be a facilitator at ILA.
+This summer, she is coordinated the Dual Language Immersion Camp and will be a facilitator at ILA.

 José Mauricio “Mau” Moreno García